espressif/esp-usb/device/esp_tinyusb/README.md

 Default descriptors are provided for the following USB classes: CDC, MSC, and NCM.

-> **⚠️ Important:** For demonstration purposes, all error handling logic has been removed from the code examples.
+> ⚠️ For demonstration purposes, all error handling logic has been removed from the code examples.
 Do not ignore proper error handling in actual development.

 ```c
   #include "tinyusb_default_config.h"